Almost everyone knows Clifford, the Big Red Dog. He’s the huge, lovable pup from children’s literature and the star of a new movie.

 Genes: GF1, IGFR1, STC2, GHR – E191K, and GHR – P177L

 Embark tests for five different genes that affect body size.
 We can guess that Clifford’s genetic result would be “Larger” for most—if not all—of these genes!

 Body size is a complex trait.
 Both genetics and the environment can affect a dog’s size.
 Embark’s genetic analysis includes genes that, together, explain over 85% of the variation in dog body size.

 3. Clifford probably has the GG genotype for a short coat

 The cartoon Clifford and the movie version of Clifford both have short coats.
 Clifford likely has the GG genetic result for the FGF5 gene, giving him his short coat.

 This gene is known to affect hair/fur length in many different species, including cats, dogs, mice, and humans.
 In dogs, a TT result means the dog is likely to have a long, silky coat as seen in the Yorkshire Terrier and the Long Haired Whippet.
 A GG or GT result is likely to mean a shorter coat, like in the Boxer or the American Staffordshire Terrier.

 Did you guess Clifford’s genetic results correctly?

 Clifford may be fictional, but the health insights from DNA testing are not.
-An Embark Breed + Health Kit can tell you about your real-life dog’s breed mix, genetic traits, and genetic health risks.
-Embark also offers the first DNA Test for Purebred Dogs, so that any dog owner can get actionable health insights and give their dog the best possible care.
+An Embark dog DNA test can tell you about your real-life dog’s breed mix, genetic traits, and genetic health risks.

 Can’t get enough cartoon dog DNA?
 Read along as we decode the DNA of other famous cartoon dogs, Scooby-Doo and Max from How the Grinch Stole Christmas.